brpandey/snowflake/README.md

 Each node has a numeric id, 0 <= id <= 1023 which is stored in a dets file locally on the host to simulate multiple nodes.

-Each node knows its id at startup and that id never changes for the node.
+Each node knows its id at startup and that id never changes for the node unless explicitly removed via deleted the priv/persist directory.

 We assume that any node will not receive more than 100,000 requests per second.